 - Are there other penalties?
 The Selective Service and drivers license application systems are linked in 40 states.
 You cannot get a driver's license if you have not registered.
 In all 50 states, students who fail to register are not eligible for student loans or college grants, government jobs or federally funded job training.
 And immigrants who do not register may be denied citizenship.

 - Is anyone exempt?
 All men, ages 18-25, must register, including conscientious objectors and the disabled.
 If the draft is reinstated, they can register their objections or handicaps then.
 Immigrants, including illegal aliens, refugees and men in this country on green cards, are required to register as well.
 There are few exceptions, including young men already on full-time, active military duty, and men in hospitals, mental institutions or in jail, but they must register within 30 days of release.

 - What if we move?
-You don't need to worry about moves from home to dorm to frat, et al. But you should register changes of permanent address at the Selective Service web site.
+You don't need to worry about moves from home to a dorm to a frat, et al. But you should register changes of permanent address at the Selective Service website.